-As at 30 June 2013, there were no significant concentrations of credit risk and only one customer (2012: Nil) individually accounted for 10% or more of net accounts receivable.
+As at 30 June 2014, there were no significant concentrations of credit risk and no customer (2013: 1) individually accounted for 10% or more of net accounts receivable.

 Bank deposits that are neither past due nor impaired are mainly deposits with banks with high credit-ratings assigned by international credit-rating agencies.
 Trade receivables that are neither past due nor impaired are substantially companies with a good collection track record with the Group.